 Early voting starts 10 days before Election Day.

-Early voting ends the 3rd day before Election Day.
+Early voting ends 3 days before Election Day.

 Florida voter ID